nanotuxi/jetsonNanoPatches/README.md

 ### Patch to get the following features enabled on NVidia Jetson Nano Single Board Computer:

+* Python3 support
+* Cuda 10.2 support
+* librealsense support
-* 3D reconstruction on a Jetson Nano with [Open3D](https://github.com/theNded/Open3D) (e.g. generating 3D scenes of the real world from Pointcloud Maps)
+* 3D reconstruction on a Jetson Nano with [Open3D](https://github.com/theNded/Open3D) (e.g. generating 3D scenes of the real world)
 * (Unofficial) Open3d with cuda support
 * Easy to use installation scripts (can be installed independantly / are not necesseralily affected by this patch)
 * Intel's librealSense support
 * OpenCV version: 4.4.0 with Cuda support